-All students in the Primary school where possible will participate in swimming lessons usually for one term.
-Students will receive a certificate upon completion of their swimming program if they have increased their levels.
-The College understands that a percentage of children have regular swimming lessons which are often at other centers.
+All students in the Primary school participate in swimming lessons usually for one term.
+Students will receive a certificate upon completion of their swimming program.
+The College understands that a percentage of children have regular swimming lessons which are often at other centres.
 If you or your child feel that they are not in the correct swimming group, please discuss this with your class teacher and they will in turn talk to the swimming teachers.
 This does not guarantee that there will be a change, but simply that your child's level will be re-evaluated.
 Students are transported by school bus to the pool.
 Each child is required to bring a plastic bag containing a towel, (sports uniform) thongs or sandals.
 These should all be placed in their schoolbag.
-Lessons are usually 45 - 50 minutes' duration.
+Lessons are usually 45 - 50 minutes duration.
 The ratio of student to teacher can sometimes be as low as 1:4.
-Qualified instructors are provided to teach the children.
+Austswim instructors are provided to teach the children.